-If you are single and homeless, 18-25 years old and in the London Borough of Bromley, then LATCH may have a spare room for you.
+If you are single and homeless, aged 18+ and you're in the London Borough of Bromley, then LATCH may be able to help you.

 You could be placed in a family home, with your housing benefit being paid to the host family as rent.
 For more information, please contact a member of the LATCH team on 0208 460 0042 or email firstname.lastname@example.org.

 Please view this short video about LATCH clients, why they came to LATCH, their journey with LATCH and what three things they would wish for.

 Our thanks and gratitude to Ellie Turner, LATCH Design Consultant for creating this video and to Simon Parga Photography for the professional filming and photography.

 Below are two stories, written by previous clients of LATCH, in their own words.